Perfect for a children’s birthday party (or an aged Minion fan) these adorable Minion cupcakes will delight any guest.

 The Minions are probably the most famous children’s cake and cupcakes toppers at the moment (beside Elsa from Frozen) and are without a doubt the funniest characters created by Universal.
 I wanted to portray the Minions with all the multiple face expressions they make in the movies and I think they turned out quite well.
 What do you think?

 I made these for a boy who was turning 10 and is a big fan of the Minions (aren’t we all?).
-I had a lot of fun making them and I encourage you to try them out too if you love baking.
+I had a lot of fun making them!
 While the design looks a bit intimidating at first, I can promise you that these aren’t as difficult as they look.
 You basically need to be good at one thing- cutting out circles.

 You will need the following equipment:

 - cupcakes of choice

 - frosting of choice